fenglinliu98/MIA/README.md

 ```

 ## Reference
-If you use this code as part of any published research, please acknowledge the following paper
+If you use this code or our extracted image concepts as part of any published research, please acknowledge the following paper
 ```
 @inproceedings{Liu2019MIA,
   author    = {Fenglin Liu and